Greggs says to beat year profit expectations

-LONDON British food-on-the-go retailer Greggs (GRG.L) has upgraded its profit outlook for the second time in four months, saying it is benefiting from a favorable trading environment and generally helpful weather.
+LONDON British food-on-the-go retailer Greggs (GRG.L) has upgraded its profit outlook for the second time in four months, saying it is benefiting from a favourable trading environment and generally helpful weather.

 The firm said on Monday it now expected profit for the 53 weeks to Jan.
 3 2015 to be ahead of analysts' expectations.

-Prior to the update analysts were on average forecasting a pretax profit of 53.6 million pounds ($84.4 million), according to Reuters data, up from 41.3 million pounds in the previous year.
+Prior to the update analysts were on average forecasting a pretax profit of 53.6 million pounds, according to Reuters data, up from 41.3 million pounds in the previous year.

 Greggs, which trades from almost 1,700 retail outlets, said sales at stores open over a year rose 5.2 percent in the 24 weeks to Dec.
 13, taking growth so far this year to 4.2 percent.